THIS POST WAS LAST UPDATED ON APRIL 22, 2019.

 The address for Fort Fisher Ferry Terminal is 2422 Fort Fisher Blvd S, Kure Beach, North Carolina.

 A Walk To Remember (2002)

-Safe Haven isn’t the only Nicholas Sparks film to be shot in Southport and Wilmington.
-A Walk To Remember somewhat paved the way for the shooting of romance films in this region, before the popularity of The Notebook and Nicholas Sparks really took hold from 2003.
+Safe Haven isn’t the only Nicholas Sparks film to have filming locations in Southport and Wilmington.
+A Walk To Remember somewhat paved the way for the shooting of romance films within this region, before the popularity of The Notebook and Nicholas Sparks really took hold around here from 2003.